 - The saddle.
 There are many saddle designs, single panel, double panel, expandable panels, etc. The bottom line is that some saddles are more comfortable than others.
 Any saddle is comfortable in a lean, but we also need to be able to sit.
 Things to look for: 1) The more of our butt that we can get covered, the more comfortable we will be.
 2) Side coverage: make sure the saddle wraps around your hips without any seams or gaps.
 3) A rigid panel, not stretchy.

-- A long bridge.
+- A long, adjustable bridge.
 When sitting, our main bridge should be set very long, in order to minimize hip squeeze.
 How long?
-When JRB stands, the carabiner is at nose/ear height.
-That might be too long to climb on and so an adjustable bridge is a great feature for both comfort and flexibility.
+When JRB is in position, the bottom of the bridge carabiner is above nose height.
+If we need to remove a bit of slack in order to stand and face away from the tree, its a simple one-handed adjustment.
+(See JRB’s bridge designs.)

-- The bridge attachment.
+- Optimal bridge loop position.
 The bridge must attach to the bridge loop (on each side) in the optimal location, typically the center of the bridge loop.
 If the connection is too low, it creates more pressure under the thighs.
-If the connection is too high it creates too much pressure on the waist belt, and we tend to slide forward.
-Ensure that your bridge loops cinch to the bridge loops and stay put, but that it is still possible to adjust the position, if necessary.
+If the connection is too high it creates too much pressure on the waist belt, and we tend to slide forward and out the bottom of the saddle.
+Ensure that your bridge cinches onto the bridge loops and stays put, but that it is still possible to adjust the position, if necessary.

 - A high connection to the tree.
 On a straight tree, JRB likes the connection to be about as high as he can reach with an outstretched arm, at least 7-8′ above the platform.
 A high connection pulls us to the tree at a less severe angle, making it easier to sit, making kneepads unnecessary, and providing more options for positioning.
 If climbing DSRT or SRT and the crotch is much higher, we can use a cord, rope or MFD to go around the trunk to pull the rope closer to the trunk, at an optimal height.